 Why it matters: If your policy has mental health exclusion, the most common claim type is not covered.

-Correct approach: Specifically ask about mental health provisions.
+Common approach considered: Specifically ask about mental health provisions.
 Ensure at least 2-year mental health benefit.

 Error: "I'll bundle Life, TPD, Trauma, and Income Protection with one insurer for convenience."